gemnote/api/README.md

 ### Authentication
 <!--We are using http authentication:   -->
-Add to http header `AUTHORIZATION` with the value `Token xxxxxxxxxxxxxxxxxx`
+Add to http header key `AUTHORIZATION` with the value `Token xxxxxxxxxxxxxxxxxx`
+Get this token from your Gemnote account manager.

 ### Retrieve shipments API